 The increasing connectedness of everyday devices, objects and technologies, along with crowdsourced platforms such as social media, mobile phones and apps, often create extremely large and potentially unwieldy volumes of data.
 Artificial intelligence (AI) tools have emerged in many cases as the most effective approach to process and analyse this ‘big data’, making sense of it to inform what is happening now, what might happen next and what decisions to take in due course.
 AI has already been shown to yield better results for the prediction the variability of wind generation, as well as informing improved asset maintenance decisions based on huge data sets.
 AI’s influence is expanding beyond these initial applications into other areas to answer ever more complex questions: what opportunities does AI present in understanding consumer’s energy behaviours and preferences?
 Can AI predict the UK’s changing energy mix in near real-time at a low geographical resolution?
 How could humans and AI interact and make decisions in transmission/distribution network control rooms?
 Could and how can blockchain transform energy markets?
 Could AI and blockchain improve consumer engagement with energy systems?

-At Revolutionizing Energy Systems: AI and Blockchain, we will investigate AI and Blockchain and what they can and will do within the energy industry.
-This joint event by Cranfield University’s Centre for Energy Systems and Strategy and IBM will be a thought provoking day, drawing on the most recent insights from the implementation of real world AI and Blockchain systems in energy and power sector.
-Following lunch, it will unpack the risks, opportunities and challenges AI and Blockchain might bring to the digitisation of energy systems.
+At Revolutionizing Energy Systems: AI and Blockchain, we will investigate what they can and will do within the energy industry.
+This joint event by Cranfield University’s Centre for Energy Systems and Strategy and IBM will be a thought-provoking day, drawing on the most recent insights from the implementation of real world AI and blockchain systems in energy and power sector.
+Following lunch, it will unpack the risks, opportunities and challenges AI and blockchain might bring to the digitisation of energy systems.

 Tea/Coffee on arrival

-Session 1: Setting the scene: What are AI and Blockchain and what they can do
+what are AI and blockchain and what they can do